jbakse/compform_site/content/strategy/index.md

 }
 </style>

 So far we've been looking at low-level topics like how to use—and get the most from—`random()` and `noise()`.
-In the chapter, the focus is on high-level planning.
-To create more complex systems you must develop a clear understanding of your goal, create a plan to achieve that goal, divide that plan into sub-problems ([decomposition](<https://en.wikipedia.org/wiki/Decomposition_(computer_science)>)) and create code to solve those sub-problems ([implementation](https://en.wikipedia.org/wiki/Implementation)).
+In the chapter, the focus is on the high-level structure of a program.
+To create more complex systems you must develop a clear understanding of your goal and create a plan to achieve that goal, divide that plan into sub-problems ([decomposition](<https://en.wikipedia.org/wiki/Decomposition_(computer_science)>)) and create code to solve those sub-problems ([implementation](https://en.wikipedia.org/wiki/Implementation)).

 When planning and coding a project, I tend to think in terms of _strategies_ and _tactics_.